open-feature/spec/specification/types.md

 | STALE           | The resolved value is non-authoritative or possibly out of date                                                                  |
 | ERROR           | The resolved value was the result of an error.                                                                                   |

+> [!NOTE]
-> NOTE: The `resolution details` structure is not exposed to the Application Author.
-It defines the data which Provider Authors must return when resolving the value of flags.
+> The `resolution details` structure is not exposed to the Application Author.
+> It defines the data which Provider Authors must return when resolving the value of flags.

 ### Error Code